gaurikamat/RL-BRLVOF/README.md

 The linkage error level and regression parameters can be changed by resetting the parameters at the beginning of each R script.
 These parameters correspond to the values specified in Sizes.R.

 Additional simulations can be constructed using the configurations outlined in the paper along with the code provided.
+The Medicare and Meals on Wheels data are restricted, and thus cannot be made available here.